-Website: I maintain a course website at http://zoo.cs.yale.edu/classes/cs467/2008f/index.html.
+Website: I maintain a course website at http://zoo.cs.yale.edu/classes/cs467/2012s/index.html.
 You should bookmark it in your browser and visit it often.
 It will grow as the term progresses and will contain announcements, handouts, lecture notes, revisions to homework assignments, programming hints, and links to documents in the course directory and elsewhere on the web.
-Access is restricted to machines on the Yale network.
-For off-campus use, you will need to follow the instructions for use of the Yale remote authentication proxy server.
+Access to this and other Yale web sites may be restricted to machines on the Yale network.
+If you find it is, you will need to configure your browser to use the Yale remote authentication proxy server, or set up your machine to use a Yale VPN connection.